MedARC-AI/MindEyeV2/README.md

 accelerate launch --mixed_precision=fp16 Train.py --model_name=final_subj0#_pretrained_1sess_24bs --no-multi_subject --subj=# --batch_size=24 --max_lr=3e-4 --mixup_pct=.33 --num_epochs=150 --use_prior --prior_scale=30 --clip_scale=1 --blurry_recon --blur_scale=.5 --no-use_image_aug --n_blocks=4 --hidden_dim=4096 --num_sessions=1 --multisubject_ckpt=../train_logs/final_multisubject_subj0#
 ```

 `multisubject_subj01_1024hid_nolow_300ep` is the same as `final_multisubject_subj01` but pretrained using a less intensive pipeline where the low-level module was disabled and the hidden dimensionality was lowered from 4096 to 1024.
 These changes very minimally affected reconstruction and retrieval performance metrics and have the benefit of being much less computationally intensive to train.
+We set num_epochs=300 for this model but I do not think it would have made any difference if we had set it to num_epochs=150 instead, like the above models.

 ```
 accelerate launch --mixed_precision=fp16 Train.py --model_name=multisubject_subj01_1024hid_nolow_300ep --multi_subject --subj=1 --batch_size=42 --max_lr=3e-4 --mixup_pct=.33 --num_epochs=300 --use_prior --prior_scale=30 --clip_scale=1 --no-blurry_recon --blur_scale=.5 --no-use_image_aug --n_blocks=4 --hidden_dim=1024 --num_sessions=40